Nuclear Waste Transportation — Current Overview

 Of note, in a March 2004 supplemental document, DOE revealed that legal-weight trucks might be used to ship casks of waste on existing Nevada highways for up to 6 years while the rail line is under construction.
 Under this scenario, waste would be shipped on existing rail lines across the U.S., then transferred to trucks at intermodal stations in Nevada.

 DOE has also submitted an application to the Nevada Bureau of Land Management (BLM) to withdraw public land along a 319 mile route from Caliente to Yucca Mountain.
-DOE has requested the withdrawal in order to evaluate the land for the potential construction, operation, and maintenance of a rail line.
-The BLM conducted a scoping process and held public meetings in May and June in southern Nevada.
+DOE requested the withdrawal in order to evaluate the land for the potential construction, operation, and maintenance of a rail line.
+The BLM conducted a scoping process and held public meetings in May and June of 2004 in southern Nevada.
 In December 2005 BLM subsequently announced that it had reserved a mile-wide corridor from Caliente to the Yucca site — Read Federal Register Notice

 View Rail Corridor Maps: